 Horizon Chase Turbo looks wonderful and it nails the retro aesthetic perfectly.
 The soundtrack pairs with the style nicely, creating an immersive and memorable experience.

 With a mountain of content, stylish aesthetic, and gameplay to die for, what’s not to love?
 The cars in Horizon Chase Turbo handle like a dream and the controls are easy to pick up when playing.
 This is a must-have for any racing and drifting game fans, I highly recommend it.

 Super Pixel Racers

-There are mountains of incredible indie games on the Nintendo Switch, and Super Pixel Racers is one of the best ones if you’re looking for a fun, lighthearted drifting experience.
+There are mountains of incredible games on the Switch with indie developers, and Super Pixel Racers is one of the best ones if you’re looking for a fun, lighthearted drifting experience.

 With a charming aesthetic and a top-down perspective, Super Pixel Racers certainly stands out from the other games on this list.
 It’s not strictly a drifting game, but drifting makes up such a large chunk of the gameplay that I would’ve felt wrong if I didn’t include it.

 There are plenty of game modes to explore with Super Pixel Racers, including standard races, unique challenges, and even a drift challenge mode.
 There are 13 different classes/cars to drive, and each one feels satisfying and handles well.

 The controls for Super Pixel Racers are very pared back but they work perfectly with the style of play.
 There are no performance issues to note, and it performs well on the console.